Pecneb/computer_vision_research/README.md

 **HistoryDepth**: Implemented a historyDepth variable, that determines how long back in time should we track an objects detection data.
 With this, we can throw away old trackings if they are not on screen any more.

+**Bug**: If the main.py script is running for a long time, the number of tracks are piling up.
+This seems to slow down the program gradually.
+**Bug**: The above mentioned bug is in correlation with another problem, few tracks from the piled up tracks, are logged out to the terminal output, although only moving objects should be logged.
+The velocity and accelaration of these objects are stuck and not changing, sometimes these values are way high to be real.
+**Fixes**: To filter out the bugged tracks, a bugged counter field is being added to the dataManagementClasses.TrackedObject() class.
+The counter is incremented, when the velocities are the same as the velocities from the earlier detection.
+Then the track is removed from the history, when the counter reaches the given maxAge value.

 ## Predicting trajectories of moving objects

 ### Linear Regression